 REQUIREMENTS AND PROCEDURE FOR SELECTION OF THE OIC YOUTH CAPITAL

-- OIC Youth Capital was initiated by the Islamic Cooperation Youth Forum (ICYF), an international institution affiliated to the Organization of Islamic Cooperation (OIC), at its 2ndGeneral Assembly held in October 2014 and approved by the 42nd Session of the OIC Council of Foreign Ministers, held on 27-28 May 2015, in Kuwait.
+- OIC Youth Capital was initiated by the Islamic Cooperation Youth Forum (ICYF), an international institution affiliated to the Organization of Islamic Cooperation (OIC), at its 2nd General Assembly held in October 2014 and approved by the 42nd Session of the OIC Council of Foreign Ministers, held on 27-28 May 2015, in Kuwait.
 [OIC CFM Res.
 No.: 8/42-C (b)];

-- The OIC region consists of more than 6 billion Muslims and 1/3 of it is constituted by youth.
-The main reason d’être of the OIC Youth Capital International Programme is to provide a yearlong stage to foster cooperation among the Member States in the field of youth policy as well as enhancing Muslim youth solidarity, fostering inter-cultural diversity and the spirit of “unity” of youth from the OIC geography through different kinds of activities.
+- The OIC region consists of more than 1.6 billion Muslims and 1/3 of it is constituted by youth.
+The main reason d’être of the OIC Youth Capital International Programme is to provide a yearlong stage to foster cooperation among the Member States in the field of youth policy as well as enhance Muslim youth solidarity, fostering inter-cultural diversity and the spirit of “unity” of youth from the OIC geography through different kinds of activities.
 The Programme is envisaged to encompass a chain of activities and events in the field of culture, academic life, youth leadership, entertainment, sports, and youth capacity building within the understanding that the interests and benefits of Muslim youth are celebrated all year long.

-- The idea of OIC Youth Capital International Programme was highly appreciated by the delegates of the ICYF member institutions attending the Institution’s 2ndGeneral Assembly, high level guests, including Ministers and the Secretary General of OIC.
+- The idea of the OIC Youth Capital International Programme was highly appreciated by the delegates of the ICYF member institutions who attended the Institution’s 2nd General Assembly, high-level guests, including Ministers and the Secretary-General of OIC.
 As a result, Istanbul was honored by being elected as the first OIC Youth Capital, which was observed in 2015/16.
-The Ceremony of announcing Istanbul as the first OIC Youth Capital was held in October 2014 in presence of the Secretary General of OIC, along with representatives of the OIC institutions and members of the Host country Government.
+The Ceremony of announcing Istanbul as the first OIC Youth Capital was held in October 2014 in presence of the Secretary-General of OIC, along with representatives of the OIC institutions and members of the Host Country Government.
 The proposal was also approved by the OIC Council of Foreign Ministers held in Kuwait in May 2015.
 According to the resolutions No.: OIC/ICYSM-3/2016/R9-Y and 8/43-C respectively adopted by the 3rd Session of the Islamic Conference of Youth and Sports Ministers (5-7 October 2016, Istanbul), and the 43rd Session of the OIC Council of Foreign Ministers (18-19 October 2016, Tashkent) the cities of Putrajaya (Malaysia), Shiraz (Islamic Republic of Iran) and Fes (Kingdom of Morocco) were approved as the hosts of the second edition of the “OIC Youth Capital” (2017).
-Selection of Al-Quds (State of Palestine) as the OIC Youth Capital for 2018 was strongly welcomed in the Communiqué by the Extraordinary Meeting of the OIC Executive Committee of Foreign Ministers held in Istanbul, on 1 August 2017.
-And High-Level Opening Ceremony of the Al-Quds Programme was held on 6th – 8th February 2018 with participation of 12 Ministers from the OIC Member States.
-Selection of Doha (Qatar) as the OIC Youth Capital for 2019 was adopted and endorsed by the ICYF 3rd General Assembly, held on 22-24 October 2018 in Istanbul, Republic of Turkey.
+The selection of Al-Quds (State of Palestine) as the OIC Youth Capital for 2018 was strongly welcomed in the Communiqué by the Extraordinary Meeting of the OIC Executive Committee of Foreign Ministers held in Istanbul, on 1 August 2017.
+And High-Level Opening Ceremony of the Al-Quds Programme was held on 6th – 8th February 2018 with the participation of 12 Ministers from the OIC Member States.
+The selection of Doha (Qatar) as the OIC Youth Capital for 2019 was adopted and endorsed by the ICYF 3rd General Assembly, held on 22-24 October 2018 in Istanbul, Republic of Turkey.
 Dhaka – OIC Youth Capital for 2020 was selected by the ICYF Executive Board with its capacity as the OIC Youth Capital Selection Committee on 25 December 2019, in Istanbul, Turkey, which compromised a force major extension of 6 months (July 2021) due to inevitable outcomes of the COVID 19 global pandemic that caused an indispensable postponement the implementation of some previously agreed activities.
 Kazan, the Capital city of the Republic of Tatarstan – Russian Federation, has been selected as the OIC Youth Capital – 2022 to enhance Muslim youth solidarity, and to foster inter-cultural diversity and the spirit of “unity” among the youth of the OIC region and Muslim minorities in non-OIC geography through different kinds of activities.

-4.1.
-To contribute to the development of youth work and youth policies in the OIC Member States;
+- To contribute to the development of youth work and youth policies in the OIC Member States;

-4.2.
-To provide a space for Muslim youth for getting to know each other and strengthen the solidarity among them;
+- To provide a space for Muslim youth for getting to know each other and strengthen the solidarity among them;

-4.5.
-To promote the active citizenship of Muslim youth from various parts of the world that has different cultures but common values;
+- To promote the active citizenship of Muslim youth from various parts of the world that has different cultures but common values;

-4.6.
-To strengthen the brotherly ties and promote the spirit of “unity”;
+- To strengthen the brotherly ties and promote the spirit of “unity”;